The Mandalorian season 2: When does episode 8 hit Disney Plus?

 - Episode 7: Available now

-It's basically a weekly drop.
+It was basically a weekly drop.
 In its first season, The Mandalorian had a bit of a weirder schedule, with some episodes dropping within days, and others with a gap of almost two weeks.
-This time round it seems like Disney is going a bit more regimented to avoid confusion and disappointment.
+This time round Disney was going a bit more regimented to avoid confusion and disappointment.

 Read more: I've been living with a life-size Baby Yoda